 The Internet is definitely making attempting DIY an easier proposition for consumers: when asked why they would choose to do a difficult repair/upgrade on their vehicle rather than take it to the shop, one-third cited the fact that there is more how-to repair information online and a whopping 80 percent overall (including those who do not identify as DIYers) said that easy access to auto parts/accessories online makes them more likely to DIY auto repairs/upgrades.

 Forty-four percent of female DIYers, versus 29 percent of male DIYers, report that they learned to perform maintenance/repair work on their vehicles from their dad/family.
-The data from female respondents - admittedly, a smaller universe (85 percent male versus 15 percent female) – offered some interesting counterpoints in the study.

 For example, saving money appears to be a much bigger driver to DIY for women than for men: 44 percent of women, versus 31% of men, say they work on their vehicles to save money and when non-DIYers were asked why they have not done any auto maintenance/repair/upgrades themselves, women were far more likely to cite fear of breaking or damaging the car than men: 27 versus 18 percent.
 Nevertheless, while men were more likely to attempt more difficult repair jobs such as replacing transmission filters, flushing radiator/cooling system, repairing AC and repairing ignition wire sets, the data shows that some women are also doing these repairs.

 Which of these jobs do you do yourself?

 Replace transmission filters - 38% - 16%

 Repair ignition wire set - 45% - 17%

 Flush radiator/cooling system - 51% - 29%